jarvma18/random-app/README.md

 # random-app

+This is test ionic project that allows user to get randomized numbers and the previous values are saved to database.
+Previous values can also be viewed.

 ## Commands

 ```
+# Start locally
+ionic serve

 # Build for android
 ionic cap build android --prod

+# Inspect local devices chrome:
+chrome://inspect/#devices

 # There was problems with components, when the App was simulated with android studio
 # here is local libraries: